svgeesus/pngcheck/README.md

-# pngcheck unofficial of 24 Jan 2025
+# pngcheck unofficial of 03 Feb 2025

 pngcheck is a command-line utility to check PNG image files for validity and to give information about metadate inside the file